 I actually first heard about this particular Christmas market indirectly a few years ago from a friend who was based in Madrid at the time.
 Unfortunately, it wasn’t until I lived here myself that I was able to check it out and experience it.
 In fact, it wasn’t until my second year (and when I had a fiancé, not boyfriend) that I finally made it to the market.

 I remember seeing the outside of the church and the gigantic line that stretched out into the Main Street back in 2016 but with no one to go with, I passed it up.
 From Instagram photos, it looked like a nice place to spend a couple of hours filling both my stomach and head with tangible Christmas visions (and food!) but I wasn’t in the right frame of mind.
-I was getting ready to move from another temporary apartment so I was planning and preparing for that, plus, signing the contract that very same weekend!
+I was getting ready to move from another temporary apartment so I was planning and preparing for that, plus, signing the rental contract for it that very same weekend!

 So, if things are a bit crazy for you or you’re in a weird funk, going to this market can really help change your mood.
 And this is coming from someone who was born in December and has to forever share their month with Christmas.
 It has to be good!